School segregation in the United States: Supreme Court rulings

-Although the US Supreme Court's decision in Brown v.
-Board of Education set desegregation efforts in motion, subsequent rulings have created serious obstacles to continued integration.
-The court's 1970 ruling in Swann v.
-Charlotte-Mecklenburg Board of Education furthered desegregation efforts by upholding busing as a constitutional means to achieve integration within a school district, but the ruling had no effect on the increasing level of segregation between school districts.
+The Court's 1970 ruling in Swann v.
+Charlotte-Mecklenburg Board of Education furthered desegregation efforts by upholding busing as constitutional, but the ruling had no effect on the increasing segregation between school districts.
 The court's ruling in Milliken v.
 Bradley in 1974 prohibited interdistrict desegregation by busing.

 The 1990 decision in Board of Education of Oklahoma City v.
 Dowell declared that once schools districts had made a practicable, "good faith" effort to desegregate, they could be declared to have achieved "unitary" status, releasing them from court oversight.
 The decision allowed schools to end previous desegregation efforts even in cases where a return to segregation was likely.
 The court's ruling in Freeman v.
 Pitts went further, ruling that districts could be released from oversight in "incremental stages", meaning that courts would continue to supervise only those aspects of integration that had not yet been achieved.A 2012 study determined that "half of all districts ever under court-ordered desegregation [had] been released from court oversight, with most of the releases occurring in the last 20 years".
 The study found that segregation levels in school districts did not rise sharply following court dismissal, but rather increased gradually for the next 10 to 12 years.
 As compared to districts that had never been placed under court supervision, districts that had achieved unitary status and were released from court-ordered desegregation had a subsequent change in segregation patterns that was 10 times as great.
 The study concludes that "court-ordered desegregation plans are effective in reducing racial school segregation, but ... their effects fade over time in the absence of continued court oversight."

 In a pair of rulings in 2007 (Parents Involved in Community Schools v.
 Seattle School District No. 1 and Meredith v.
 Jefferson County Board of Education), the court's decision limited schools' ability to use race as a consideration in school assignment plans.
 In both cases, the Court struck down school assignment plans designed to ensure that the racial composition of schools roughly reflected the composition of the district as a whole, saying that the plans were not "narrowly tailored" to achieve the stated goal and that race-neutral alternatives had not been given adequate consideration.